British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 6.2.** Subpoenas for the production of documentary evidence, shall be issued only upon a written motion.
 Such motion shall specify, as exactly as possible, the documents desired.

 **Rule 6.3.** Subpoenas shall be served by a clerk or a peace officer.

+**Rule 6.4.** Subpoenas must be served 48 hours before the time the person subpoenaed is ordered to appear.

 ### 7. Witness Competency